tektoncd/dashboard/docs/walkthrough/walkthrough-oauth2-proxy.md

 ## Cleaning up

-Delete the GitHub Oauth application you created for this walkthrough.
+Delete the GitHub Oauth application you created for this walk-through.

-To clean up the local kind cluster, follow the [cleaning up instructions](./walkthrough-kind.md#cleaning-up) in Tekton Dashboard walkthrough with Kind.
+To clean up the local kind cluster, follow the [cleaning up instructions](./walkthrough-kind.md#cleaning-up) in Tekton Dashboard walk-through with Kind.

 ---